Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 Using muriatic acid for stubborn deposits

 Sometimes stubborn calcium deposits may refuse to come off with easier cleaning methods.
-In such cases, you can use a muriatic acid, also called hydrochloric acid.
+In such cases, you can use a muriatic acid, also called hydrochloric acid, for calcium cleaning in pool.
 But, you need to be very careful when using this strong chemical because it can cause damage.

 So make sure you always wear your safety gear like gloves, eye protection, and a mask when you work with muriatic acid.
 Ensure you carefully follow the instructions given by the manufacturer when mixing the acid.